lati111/laravel_datatables/readme.md

 - `data-visible`: Whether or not this column and it's cells should be visible.
 True by default.
 - `data-sortable`: If this column can be sorted or not.
 False by default.
 - `data-sort-dir`: What direction this column is sorting in.
 Neutral by default.
+- `data-cell-cls`: The classes to add to the `<td>` contianing the cell's data for this column.
+- `data-wrapper-cls`: The classes to add to the wrapper of a cell's content.
+If unset no wrapper will be added.
 - `data-format`: A HTML string that will be placed in this column's cells.
 The text `[value]` will be replaced with the actual value on input.
 - `data-default`: A default value for the column if no value is given.
 By default none.